awsdocs/aws-net-developer-guide/doc_source/sso.md

 sso_role_name = SSOReadOnlyRole
 ```

 The settings for the new profile are defined below\.
-The first two settings define the AWS SSO user portal\.
+The first two settings define the AWS access portal\.
 The other two settings are a pair that, taken together, define the permissions that have been configured for a user\.
 All four settings are required\.

 **`sso_start_url`**
-The URL that points to the organization's AWS SSO [user portal](https://docs.aws.amazon.com/singlesignon/latest/userguide/using-the-portal.html)\.
-To find this value, open the [AWS SSO console](https://console.aws.amazon.com/singlesignon), choose **Settings**, and find **User portal URL**\.
+The URL that points to the organization's [AWS access portal](https://docs.aws.amazon.com/singlesignon/latest/userguide/using-the-portal.html)\.
+To find this value, open the [IAM Identity Center console](https://console.aws.amazon.com/singlesignon), choose **Settings**, and find **portal URL**\.

 **`sso_region`**
-The AWS Region that contains the user portal host\.
-This is the Region that was selected as you enabled AWS SSO\.
+The AWS Region that contains the access portal host\.
+This is the Region that was selected as you enabled IAM Identity Center\.
 It can be different from the Regions that you use for other tasks\.
 For a complete list of the AWS Regions and their codes, see [Regional Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#regional-endpoints) in the *Amazon Web Services General Reference*\.

 **`sso_account_id`**
 The ID of an AWS account that was added through the AWS Organizations service\.
-To see the list of available accounts, go to the [AWS SSO console](https://console.aws.amazon.com/singlesignon) and open the **AWS accounts** page\.
+To see the list of available accounts, go to the [IAM Identity Center console](https://console.aws.amazon.com/singlesignon) and open the **AWS accounts** page\.
 The account ID that you choose for this setting will correspond to the value that you plan to give to the `sso_role_name` setting, which is shown next\.

 **`sso_role_name`**
-The name of an AWS SSO permission set\.
-This permission set defines the permissions that a user is given through AWS SSO\.
+The name of an IAM Identity Center permission set\.
+This permission set defines the permissions that a user is given through IAM Identity Center\.
 The following procedure is one way to find the value for this setting\.

-1. Go to the [AWS SSO console](https://console.aws.amazon.com/singlesignon) and open the **AWS accounts** page\.
+1. Go to the [IAM Identity Center console](https://console.aws.amazon.com/singlesignon) and open the **AWS accounts** page\.

 1. Choose an account to display its details\.
 The account you choose will be the one that contains the SSO user or group that you want to give SSO permissions to\.

 1. Look at the list of users and groups that are assigned to the account and find the user or group of interest\.
 The permission set that you specify in the `sso_role_name` setting is one of the sets associated with this user or group\.
 When giving a value to this setting, use the name of the permission set, not the Amazon Resource Name \(ARN\)\.
 Permission sets have IAM policies and custom\-permissions policies attached to them\.
-For more information, see [Permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsets.html) in the *AWS Single Sign\-On User Guide*\.
+For more information, see [Permission sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsets.html) in the *IAM Identity Center User Guide*\.

 ## Generating and using SSO tokens<a name="sso-generate-use-token-overview"></a>

-To use AWS SSO, a user must first generate a temporary token and then use that token to access appropriate AWS applications and resources\.
+To use SSO, a user must first generate a temporary token and then use that token to access appropriate AWS applications and resources\.
 For \.NET applications, you can use the following methods to generate and use these temporary tokens:
 + Generate a token with the AWS CLI and then use the token in \.NET applications\.
 + Create \.NET applications that generate a token first, if necessary, and then use the token\.